vemolista/vemolista/README.md

 Currently working at [Lun](https://lun.energy) as a Business Engineer.
 Basically a platform engineer, but working with tools for sales, CX and marketing.
 I'm slowly transitioning back to FE engineering.

-I learn about complex systems and pass on my learnings at [Despite Complexity](https://despitecomplexity.com).
+I write [Despite Complexity](https://despitecomplexity.com), a pursuit of understanding complex systems.

 #### Previous experiences
 - CBS Students (Vice President) -> Lotta student politics and working with volunteers